tomekz/k8s-lab/README.md

 This repo is where I figure out how stuff works.
 It contains code and configuration to setup local Kubernetes cluster for development.
 I use it as my lab to meet the following learning objectives:

-- install and configure local Kubernetes cluster
+- install and configure local Kubernetes cluster with [kind](https://kind.sigs.k8s.io/)
-- setup ingress controller
+- setup ingress controller to manage external access to the apps inside the cluster
-- install and access Kubernetes web dashboard
+  - use NGINX ingress controller
+  - configure ingress rule to route to sample http app running inside the cluster
 - deploy simple services locally to the same namespace:
   - HTTP server that pings redis on startup and exposes a health check endpoint
   - redis